-Attach Form 6251 to your return if any of the following statements is true. • Form 6251, line 31, is greater than line 34.
+Attach Form 6251 to your return if any of the following statements is true.Form 6251, line 31, is greater than line 34.

-• You claim any general business credit, the qualified electric vehicle credit, the nonconventional source fuel credit, or the credit for prior year minimum tax.
+• You claim any general business credit, the qualified electric vehicle credit, the alternative motor vehicle credit, the alternative fuel vehicle refueling property credit, or the credit for prior year minimum tax.

-The total of Form 6251, lines 8 through 27, is negative and line 31 would be greater than line 34 if you did not take into account lines 8 through 27.
+• The total of Form 6251, lines 8 through 27, is negative and line 31 would be greater than line 34 if you did not take into account lines 8 through 27.